 We also recognise the role that stigma can play in preventing understanding and awareness of mental health issues.
 We therefore aim to create an open and positive culture that encourages discussion and understanding of these issues.

 Staff roles and responsibilities, including those with specific responsibility

-Named Mental Health and Wellbeing Lead: Sally Smitherman Named Governor with lead on mental health: Simon Janvrin
+Named Mental Health and Wellbeing Lead: Sally Smitherman

+Named Governor (s) with lead on mental health: Sarah Moss and Zoe Humphrey